aloisdg/aloisdg-blog/posts/from-json-to-md-with-gha.md

   - markdown
 ---

+## The Markdown

-- In your Markdown, say `README.md`, add the following comment to indicate where the generation should be:
+In your Markdown, say `README.md`, add the following comment to indicate where the generation should be:

 ```html
 <!-- MARKDOWN-AUTO-DOCS:START (JSON_TO_HTML_TABLE:src=./data.json) -->
 <!-- MARKDOWN-AUTO-DOCS:END -->
 ```

+## The JSON

-- Add a `data.json` with whatever data you want to insert in your Markdown:
+Add a `data.json` with whatever data you want to insert in your Markdown:

 ```json
 [